reduxframework/redux-framework/README.md

 #### Redux is powered by the Extendify team.
 Learn more at [extendify.com](https://extendify.com) ####

 ## New to Version 4.3 ##
+* METABOXES!
 * Gutenberg Template Library updated to the new Extendify library.
 See more information here about this upgrade and how to access the legacy library: [https://redux.io/gutenberg-template-library-upgrade](https://redux.io/gutenberg-template-library-upgrade).

+## Beta testing instructions for Metaboxes ##
+* Metaboxes config is includes in the sample config.
+Demo metaboxes are viewable on pages and posts when the demo panel is active.
+* If you are already using the Metaboxes extension of Redux Pro, there is nothing you need to update.
+The version of Metaboxes within the Redux core will override both the extension and Pro.
+* Please verify metaboxes in your existing project still function normally.
+* Please do not use this code in your production releases yet.
+Internal beta testing for your organization fine and encouraged.

 ## New to Version 4.2 ##
 ### See the sample folder for examples for the new and improved fields. ###